 Class 26 NCSU Principal Fellows

 Michelle earned a Bachelor of Arts in Spanish with a concentration in Education Studies from Guilford College and a Master of Education degree in Instructional Technology from NC State University.
 She taught High School Spanish in Wilkes County, Elementary Spanish in Ashe County, and now works in Orange County.
 She was a member of the 2016-2017 cohort of the NC Digital Leadership Coaching Network, a participant in the Orange County Leadership Academy, and is a current member of the NC Technology in Education Society.
 Michelle served as her school’s Media & Technology Advisory Committee chair, School Improvement Team chair, and as a member of the Instructional Leadership Team, Global Committee, and the Orange County Coaching Collaborative.
-Michelle is currently serving as a Digital Learning Coach in Orange County.
+Michelle most recently served as a Digital Learning Coach in Orange County.
 Michelle can be reached at email@example.com.

 Emem earned her undergraduate degree from The University of North Carolina Greensboro with a major in Elementary Education and double minored in Communication Studies and Family and Human Development Studies.
 She obtained her Master’s in Elementary Education in 2011 from Campbell University and graduated magna cum laude.
 Emem started her teaching career in 2009 with Harnett County Schools as a kindergarten teacher.
 She also taught Pre-K for 3 years in the private schools.
 She returned to the public school setting in Durham.
-Emem has been serving as a kindergarten teacher at WG Pearson Elementary School since 2014.
+Emem served as a kindergarten teacher at WG Pearson Elementary School since 2014.
 She was recently recognized for exceeding growth in 2017-2018 in reading.
-She has received the model classroom award and has had the privilege to be co-grade level chair since 2016.
+She received the model classroom award and served as co-grade level chair 2016-2019.
 Emem can be reached at firstname.lastname@example.org.